kiwitcms/fosdem-2021-stand-content/_index.md

 description: |

-    Kiwi TCMS is the leading open source test management system for both manual & automated testing.
+    Kiwi TCMS is the leading open source test management system for both manual & automated testing with over 1 million downloads.
     It has been made by testers and licensed under GPLv2.

     Our mission is to transform the testing process by making it more organized, transparent & accountable for everyone on your team.